skkoripe/obsiscribe/INTEGRATION_TEST.md

 # Obsidian Integration Test Guide

-## Phase 1.5: Basic Integration Testing
+## Phase 4: Obsidian Integration Testing

-This guide helps you test the Obsiscribe plugin with your Obsidian installation to verify the foundation works before proceeding to Phase 2.
+This guide helps you test the Obsiscribe plugin with your Obsidian installation to verify the TextInserter functionality works correctly with the Obsidian API.

 ## Prerequisites